lizglennphd/lizglennphd.github.io/content/_index.md

     - Discounted price available for graduate students and early career researchers ($50/hr).
     - Data Analysis projects resulting in a full manuscript usually take around 20 hours.
     - Once a manuscript is submitted, I will not charge for minor edits during the revision process.
 If manuscript revisions require a major change in analytic or research approach, we may need to re-initiate a contract or invoice.
-    - I can accept checks or online payment (3% processing fee)
+    - I can accept checks or online payment (3% processing fee)'

 ---